Metappearance: Meta-Learning for Visual Appearance Reproduction

+\refTab{Results}, b shows distribution of error across the texture task for all exemplars.
+We see that while both \method{General} and \method{Meta} struggle more with some specific (not necessarily the same) problem cases, the result is not dominated by outliers.
+The progress of training is seen in \refTab{Results}, c, where \method{Meta} achieves a quality more similar to \method{Finetune} than to \method{General}, but in a fraction of the time.

-\refFig{Results} shows qualitative results that further confirm these quantitative findings. \method{General} often projects the unseen textures into the latent space only approximately, which results in subtle but noticeable differences in features, color and scale. \method{Finetune} and \method{Overfit} both almost perfectly replicate the original, as both methods conduct a complete optimization run on the current sample.
+\refFig{ResultsTexture} shows qualitative results that further confirm these quantitative findings. \method{General} often projects the unseen textures into the latent space only approximately, which results in subtle but noticeable differences in features, color and scale. \method{Finetune} and \method{Overfit} both almost perfectly replicate the original, as both methods conduct a complete optimization run on the current sample.
 Our \method{Meta}-method faithfully replicates all textures with only minor differences in style.

-\mycfigure{Results}{We show results across the test-set of each respective application.
-For the \ac{BRDF} results, we show an inset of a sphere rendered under environment illumination.
-We report error and runtime for each image (VGG Gram matrix L1 for texture and svBRDF, MAE for BRDF, lower is better for all metrics.).
-In terms of error, our method consistently outperforms \method{General}, and performs on par with \method{Finetune} and \method{Overfit}.
-In terms of speed, ours is much closer to \method{General} than optimization-based methods.
-For the full range of our results, please see the supplemental materials.}

-\mycfigure{Lossplots}{Error (vertical) of the different methods across our three sample applications (horizontal).
-We report VGG Style Error for textures and \acp{svBRDF} and logarithmic MAE in reconstruction space for \ac{BRDF} encoding.
-Each method is a color and every line is a problem instance, e.g., a texture that is to be fit.
-Thick lines are means for each method, thin lines are the individual fits.
-Note that the horizontal axis differs drastically for all methods.}

-\refFig{Lossplots} visualizes the convergence behaviour for the different methods.
-It is evident that the fast one-step projection of \method{General} entails a significant decrease in performance compared to all other methods. \method{Finetune}, starting from the output of \method{General}, requires around 100 additional steps to converge to similar high-quality results as \method{Overfit} after 1000 steps. \method{Meta} bridges this chasm between runtime and quality by providing results that are close to the outputs of \method{Finetune} and \method{Overfit} in only 10 gradient steps.

-\myparagraph{Compression} Our \method{Meta}-method can further be interpreted as a compression scheme.
-Consider a rendering or 3D-modeling application, e.g., Blender, that loads a pre-trained model's weights to create new, diverse textures for surfaces.
-With methods \method{Overfit} and \method{Finetune}, such an application would have to store an entire set of weights per texture to be generated (note that, in such a scenario, storing the fine-tuned decoder of method \method{Finetune} is sufficient), and then is restricted to synthesizing the pre-learned texture exemplars.
-One could alternatively store the heavy-weight general model, but then would either have to forego accurate high-quality synthesis or fine-tune the result, which is unsatisfying and time-consuming, respectively.
-With our proposed \method{Meta}-method, it is sufficient to store two sets of weights only (the model's weights, and the per-parameter learning rate) to achieve high-quality, diverse texture synthesis in interactive runtime, \ie in less than a second.
+For more results, please cf. the supplemental.